joshuaan7/book-asl-interpreter-web-application/README.md

 * To view, either `curl localhost:3000` in command line, or open `http://localhost:3000/`

-## Using mutations to add to the database
+## Using mutations to add to the database in ChromeiQL

 `mutation {
   createEvent(eventInput:{